 East Central College is a member of the Missouri Community College Athletic Conference (MCCAC) and the National Junior College Athletic Association (NJCAA).
-The College fields intercollegiate teams in Men's Soccer (Division I), Women's Softball (Division II), and Women's Volleyball (Division II).
-Men's Soccer and Women's Volleyball compete in the fall; Women's Softball competes in the spring.
+The College fields intercollegiate teams in Men's Soccer (Division II), Men's Baseball (Division II), Women's Soccer (Division II), Women's Softball (Division II), and Women's Volleyball (Division II).
 Students who are interested in participating should contact the athletic director or the team coach as early as possible.